 Here are some items that I was able to purge several of: water bottles, towels, coffee mugs, pens, t-shirts, pens, random home decor, and jackets.

-Right now, stop and think of 3-5 areas in your house that absolutely need to be purged and gone through.
+Stop and think of 3-5 areas in your house that absolutely need to be purged and gone through.
 Write them into your planner or set a cell phone reminder for a couple of times to get it done.

 If you’ve got some extra time on your hands, do the same for your speech and language materials.
 Seriously, PURGE and purge hard.
 If you haven’t used it in a year, get rid of it.
 If throwing things away is hard for you, box them up and store them.
 Somewhere on the box, write the date a year from now.
 If you haven’t opened the box by then, throw it away.
 Seriously.
 No excuses.